 There’s only one hotel in Rotherhithe – the DoubleTree by Hilton Docklands Riverside – but it’s a good one if you’re loyal to the Hilton brand – or are budget conscious since it’s also quite affordable.
 Located directly in Rotherhithe, this hotel provides comfortable rooms, a pool, a gym, and a ferry service across the River Thames to Canary Wharf.
 Book on Booking.com.

 After a complete transformation, Southwark went from being a crumbling industrial district to one of the most expensive neighborhoods of London.

-There’s plenty of accommodation for travelers in Southwark.
-Thanks to Southwark’s closeness to landmarks and the National Rail and Overground links, getting around is a breeze.
+There’s plenty of accommodation for travelers in Southwark; most of it falls in the mid-range, so you aren’t likely to find budget-friendly spots here Thanks to Southwark’s closeness to landmarks and the National Rail and Overground links, getting around is a breeze.
 You can also find underground stations in locations along the northern edge of the Borough.

 Waterloo is the last neighborhood I recommend for where to stay in south London.

 Waterloo’s low profile is what makes it such a nice place to stay when you visit London.
 Home to some lovely little cafes and restaurants in Kennington Road and plenty of pubs and shops in The Cut and Lower Marsh, Waterloo is a perfect combination of urban and suburban.
 You can also find two world-class theaters outside the West End: the Old Vic and the National Theatre.

 For travelers specifically, Waterloo is an excellent location because it is convenient for buses.
 If you prefer to walk to Central London, you can get to Waterloo station in about 10 minutes, the London Eye in about 15, and Trafalgar Square in just 25 minutes.

 Need help starting your research project?
 Here’s a list of the best cheap and budget-friendly hotels in Waterloo.